ABUALHUSSEIN/healthcare-analytics/README.md

 ## Summary
 - EDA on patient data
 - Visualization of trends
-- Machine learning model for prediction (if included)
+- Machine learning model for prediction